mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/latexmk.md

 > Automatically does multiple runs when needed.
 > More information: <https://mg.readthedocs.io/latexmk.html>.

-- Compile a dvi (DeVice Independent file) document from every source `latexmk`
+- Compile a DVI (Device Independent file) document from every source `latexmk`

-- Compile a dvi document from a specific source file `latexmk {{source.tex}}`
+- Compile a DVI document from a specific source file `latexmk {{source.tex}}`

-- Compile a pdf document
+- Compile a PDF document
 `latexmk -pdf {{source.tex}}`

 - Force the generation of a document even if there are errors `latexmk -f {{source.tex}}`

-- Clean up temporary tex files created for a specific tex file `latexmk -c {{source.tex}}`
+- Clean up temporary TEX files created for a specific TEX file `latexmk -c {{source.tex}}`

-- Clean up all temporary tex files in the current directory `latexmk -c`
+- Clean up all temporary TEX files in the current directory `latexmk -c`